ykotseruba/attention_and_driving/behavioral.md

 <pre>
 @article{2015_TransRes_Bargman,
-    author = {B{\"a}rgman, Jonas and Lisovskaja, Vera and Victor, Trent and Flannagan, Carol and Dozza, Marco}, title = "{How does glance behavior influence crash and injury risk?
-A ‘what-if’counterfactual simulation using crashes and near-crashes from SHRP2}", journal = "Transportation Research Part F: Traffic Psychology and Behaviour", volume = "35",
+    author = {B{\"a}rgman, Jonas and Lisovskaja, Vera and Victor, Trent and Flannagan, Carol and Dozza, Marco}, journal = "Transportation Research Part F: Traffic Psychology and Behaviour", pages = "152--169",
-    pages = "152--169",
+    publisher = "Elsevier",
-    year = "2015",
+    title = "{How does glance behavior influence crash and injury risk?
+A ‘what-if’counterfactual simulation using crashes and near-crashes from SHRP2}", volume = "35",
-    publisher = "Elsevier"
+    year = "2015"
 }
 </pre>
 </ul>